For more information, please contact Penn Museum Research Liaison Sarah Linn at

 The Penn Museum Fellows program supports and promotes advanced research at the Museum for three undergraduate students from Penn.
 Over the course of one academic year, the Fellows work with Museum curators, staff, or associated faculty on a significant project in the collections, laboratories, or galleries of the Penn Museum.

-Acceptance to Penn Museum Fellows is based on faculty nominations.
-Students interested in becoming a Penn Museum Fellow should discuss their project and their interest in Penn Museum Fellows with their project supervisor.
+Acceptance to Penn Museum Fellows is based on a nomination from a project supervisor.
+Students interested in becoming a Penn Museum Fellow should discuss their project and their interest in Penn Museum Fellows with their supervisor.

 Nominations will be evaluated based on the project’s connection with the Penn Museum and on the quality of the student’s previous research.